+✓ As Appropri iate

-✓ As Appropriate N/A Yes No • Has a risk assessment been carried out of specific risks posed to the health and safety of new and expectant mothers?
-110 • Has action been taken as a result of the assessment to reduce the risks? • Where after attempts to reduce the risks there is still a significant risk, have steps been taken to remove the risk?
-Has special consideration been given to new and expectant mothers who work at night?
-Have suitable rest facilities (including somewhere comfortable for the expectant mother to lie down and those who are breast feeding) been provided and are these facilities situated near toilets?
-Are there procedures in place to ensure that employees are aware that they must notify the Council, in writing, that they are pregnant, given birth within the previous six months or breastfeeding?
-Are appropriate records being kept?
-Are there monitoring procedures in place to ensure that the requirements of the Policy are being met? Со mpleted by: Confirmed by: Na me: Name: De esignation: Designation: Da te: Date:
+N/A Yes No

+• Has a risk assessment been carried out health and safety of new and expectant •

+• Has action been taken as a result of the risks? assessment to reduce the

+• Where after attempts to reduce the risks there is still a significant risk, have steps been taken to remove the risk?

+• Has special consideration been given to who work at night? new and expectant mothers

+• Have suitable rest facilities (including, where necessary, the facility to lie down) been provided for pregnant women and those who are breastfeeding, and are these facilities situated near toilets?

+• Are there procedures in place to ensure that employees are aware that they must notify the Council, in writing, that they are pregnant, given birth within the previous six months or breastfeeding?

+• Are appropriate records being kept?

+• Are there monitoring procedures in place to ensure that the requirements of the policy are being met?

+Co mplotod by: Confirmed by:

+mpleted by: gnature) (Signature) -

+me: int) Name: (Print)

+De signation: Designation:

+Da te: Date: